firflant/fronthack/README.md

 # Fronthack
-Framework to convert any design into high quality HTML and CSS with own Command Line Interface
+Fronthack is a framework to convert any design into high quality HTML and CSS and this is it's commandline generator.
+For more info visit [fronthack.com](http://fronthack.com/).

 ## Instalation
 ```